Ten ways to a safer Halloween for you and your pet.

 - Keep decorations out of reach.
 Candles and decorations with wires and cords can cause issues!
 A quick brush of the tail may cause trouble.
 Cords and wires can be chewed.
 Keep them all out of the way of your 4-legged friend.

 - Dog treats ONLY- no candy.
-By now, most pet owners know that chocolate and a candy sweetener called Xylitol (found in gums, mints, etc.) do not agree with dogs’ digestive systems.
+By now, most pet parents know that chocolate and a candy sweetener called Xylitol (found in gums, mints, etc.) do not agree with dogs’ digestive systems.
 Best to stick to wholesome dog treats if you want to reward Rover.
 Apple seeds, grapes and certain nuts found in candy also join the list of foods dogs should avoid.
 Packaging can also be troublesome, as ingesting lollipops sticks, plastic and string may require a trip to the veterinarian.
 Keep all Halloween treats and packaging safely tucked away!
 If you notice your dog exhibiting any of the following symptoms, call your veterinarian or Poison Control Center right away: excessive drooling or urination, choking, dilated pupils, rapid heartbeat, vomiting or diarrhea.

 - Watch out for those fall plants.
 Some of the plants we decorate with in the fall can pose digestive problems (i.e. vomiting, diarrhea) for our fur babies.
 While not poisonous, pumpkin and corn decorations may tax your pup’s belly.